Understanding

 If you have a Diamond Grading Report from a reputable lab, CIRCA can provide an indication of the diamond’s value, sight unseen.
 However, you should note that different labs have different criteria for grading diamonds, and so the same diamond may receive a different grade than the GIA, for example, than it might from another lab.
 Since a diamond’s desirability - and therefore its value - is based on its overall beauty, it is only after a physical examination that our buyers would determine the value of your diamond.

-If you don’t have a Diamond Grading Report, that’s okay too.
+If you don ’t have a Diamond Grading Report, that’s okay too.
 CIRCA prides itself on the skillsets of our highly trained diamond buyers who physically examine each diamond with or without GIA reports, and look for the nuances which will maximize your diamond’s value.
 So while a GIA Diamond Grading Report can be helpful when you sell your diamond, it is not necessary in order to receive and offer from CIRCA.

 Let’s take a look at a typical GIA Diamond Grading Report, what data is included, and how to interpret this information in relation to your diamond.

 A GIA Diamond Grading Report is a document that the Gemological Institute of America (GIA) provides after a thorough and meticulous examination of your diamond.
 It provides information for every important characteristic of your diamond.
-There is more to your diamond than its cut, color, clarity, and carat weight.
+There is more to your diamond than its cut, color, clarity and carat weight.
 Every single diamond is unique.
 In fact, each one was exposed to different conditions and natural elements when it formed beneath our Earth’s crust, and is also susceptible to wear and tear above the surface– so every individual scratch, inclusion, blemish, and identifier that is unique to your diamond may appear on this document.

 During a diamond evaluation, GIA’s Graduate Gemologists inspect each diamond under an industry standard 10 power microscope to determine the stone’s unique characteristics, including the 4C’s (i.e. carat weight, color, clarity and cut) and more.